The most important part of becoming a registered company in Singapore is to comply with all the necessary filings with ACRA and IRAS.

-The secretary has to be someone who lives in Singapore and holds the necessary qualifications to perform the duties expected of them.
+The company secretary has to be someone who resides in Singapore and holds the necessary qualifications to perform the duties expected of them.

-A new Singapore company can have as many directors as the company desires, but there have to be as least one 18 years of age or higher local Singapore resident director.
-This local director is mandatory for proper business registration.
+A new Singapore company can have as many directors as the company desires, but the directors have to be as least 18 years of age or higher.
+One local director is mandatory for business registration in Singapore.

 The local director cannot have any prior convictions, felonies, or undischarged bankruptcies of any kind.

 It is necessary for each registered company in Singapore set its financial end date.

 If the Singapore Company has a parent company elsewhere, then the Singapore Company should preferably have the same fiscal year end date with its parent company.
 If no parent company exists, then the Singapore Company is free to select its financial year end date.